commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 1. Create a **webapp** application on Commerce Layer and take note of your API credentials (client ID, client secret, callback URL, base endpoint, and the ID of the market you want to put in scope)

-2. Use this url to authorize your webapp on Commerce Layer:
+2. Use this URL to authorize your webapp on Commerce Layer:

   ```bash
   https://dashboard.commercelayer.io/oauth/authorize?client_id={{your_client_id}}&redirect_uri={{your_redirect_uri}}&scope=market:id:xYZkjABcde&response_type=code&state=1a2b3c